AspieSoft/micro-editor-ide/README.md

-# TermSplit Plugin For Micro
+# IDE Plugin For Micro

 This plugin adds a keybinding `Alt-p` to open a smaller hsplit terminal pane.
 This reflects how vscode has a terminal shortcut like `Ctrl+Shift+,`.